RatJuggler/sync-gandi-dns/README.md

 ## Docker

 **Note:** IPV6 connectivity is not enabled by default for docker containers, so the *ipify* IPV6 lookup will always fail, and the
 IPV6 address cannot then be kept up to date.
-I am currently reading [this](https://medium.com/@skleeschulte/how-to-enable-ipv6-for-docker-containers-on-ubuntu-18-04-c68394a219a2) blog post to better understand how IPV6 can be enabled.
+I am currently [researching](https://medium.com/@skleeschulte/how-to-enable-ipv6-for-docker-containers-on-ubuntu-18-04-c68394a219a2) how best to proceed with configuring this.

-Alternatively docker build and compose files are available which create a standalone image to run the sync on an hourly schedule.
+Docker build and compose files are available which create a standalone image to run the sync on an hourly schedule.

 Edit the *docker/crontab.txt* file to set your preferred timings.